 Just like YA, these books fall into a variety of genres.
 Some popular ones you might’ve seen online are Red, White, & Royal Blue and From Blood and Ash.

 NA fiction tackles similar themes to its YA counterpart.
-First or second love, relationships, and mental health, but so are self-empowerment, self-discovery, a fear of failure, and loss of innocence as these characters step into “real” adulthood.
+First or second love, relationships, and mental health are popular themes, but so are self-empowerment, self-discovery, a fear of failure, and loss of innocence as these characters step into “real” adulthood.
 Characters in these books are generally aged 18-30, and unlike YA protagonists, these NA ones do have some life experience and perspective at the beginning.

 Think of New Adult as the college years & early career period of life.